-Motivated by this observation, we introduce an adaptive allocation procedure in Algorithm~\ref{alg:allocation}.
-The algorithm begins by collecting a small pilot calibration sample (e.g., $m_{\mathrm{pilot}} = 10$ for each label type) to obtain preliminary estimates of $(\tilde{q}_0, \tilde{q}_1)$.
-These estimates allow us to compute the empirical error ratio $(1 - \tilde{q}_0)/(1 - \tilde{q}_1)$ between the two label types.
-Using this ratio, together with the naive accuracy $\hat{p}$ from the test set, the algorithm computes the approximate optimal ratio of $(m_0, m_1)$ that minimizes the confidence–interval length in~\eqref{eq:ci}.
-The solid curves in Fig.~\ref{fig:size-and-ci-length}, illustrating the results of adaptive allocation, show that this strategy achieves shorter intervals under a fixed calibration budget compared to the symmetric allocation represented by the dashed lines.
-The optimality of this allocation rule is established in the following section.
+\paragraph{Allocation Strategy to Reduce Confidence-Interval Length.} Furthermore, as the calibration dataset is collected independently, its label composition can sometimes be influenced through sampling strategies.
+As a result, asymmetric label sizes ($m_0 \neq m_1$) are feasible.
+This flexibility matters because the two label types typically contribute asymmetrically to the overall uncertainty, so an imbalanced allocation can reduce the interval length.

-A Python implementation that computes the bias-adjusted estimator $\hat{\theta}$ in~\eqref{eq:point-estimator} and the confidence interval in~\eqref{eq:ci}, and applies the adaptive allocation procedure in Algorithm~\ref{alg:allocation} to obtain optimal calibration sizes $(m_0, m_1)$, is available at \githuburl.
+Motivated by the benefits of asymmetric allocation, we introduce an adaptive allocation strategy in Algorithm~\ref{alg:allocation}.
+The algorithm first collects a small pilot calibration set (e.g., $m_{\mathrm{pilot}} = 10$ per label type) to obtain preliminary estimates $\tilde{q}_0$ and $\tilde{q}_1$.
+It then computes the empirical error ratio $(1 - \tilde{q}_0)/(1 - \tilde{q}_1)$ and combines it with the test-set estimate $\hat{p}$ to determine an allocation $(m_0, m_1)$ that approximately minimizes the confidence-interval length in~\eqref{eq:ci}.
+As shown by the solid curves in Figure~\ref{fig:size-and-ci-length}, this adaptive allocation gives shorter intervals under a fixed calibration budget than symmetric allocation.
+The optimality of this strategy in minimizing the confidence-interval length under a fixed calibration budget is established in the following section.